 Thinking of moving?
 A lot of older folks are doing it.
 They want to be near their children.
 Or they are suddenly overwhelmed by the large yard where they have tended flowers for years.
 Or they want a walkable neighborhood.
 Or they just crave a bit of adventure.

 About 14 percent of the American population moves each year, or about 40 million people.
-Senior citizens who are downsizing are often deciding between whether to move to a condo or a senior living community.
+Older Americans who are downsizing are often deciding between whether to move to a condo or a senior living community.

 There’s no right answer because everyone’s circumstances are different (health, relationship status, income, interests), and most people don’t let age control their lives.
 They figure out what they can afford, make a list of what they want, and go for it.

 About a year ago, Anna Marshall moved into an apartment in the Meadow, an active lifestyle community on the Masonic Homes of Kentucky campus, and she couldn’t be happier.

 Anna, a retired registered nurse, had moved several times in her lifetime, including downsizing with husband Robert from a large home with a steep driveway in Riverwood to a ranch in Northfield.

 The Northfield ranch was more manageable, but after her husband’s passing, even the ranch and the smaller yard were too much to keep up.

 “After three years living by myself , I said, ‘This house is too big for me, this yard is too big for me.’
 I had had back surgery and I couldn’t do yard work anymore,” says Anna, 84, who has three sons.
 “I decided I didn’t want to do this anymore.”